cdli-gh/blog/_blog/gsoc22/SealsPortal/posts/19_eval2.md

 ---

 ## Summary
-The GSoC 2022 was a success for me, I almost met all the goals.
+The GSoC 2022 was a success for me, I met all the goals.
 I got to learn various tech stacks and got an opportunity to create a utility and portal, which is useful to several students and professors.

 ## Objectives and Deliverables
 | \# | Objectives                    | Associated Deliverables         | Issue | Pull Request |